John Locke essay Experience

 mall but in the modern day people are not as active, they do not stop to socialize as much as

-England.
+The participation of voting echoes ideals laid down by John Locke (1632–1704), a philosopher in England.
 He is famous for his views on natural rights, government by consent only, and the

 social contract which wasn't big at the time.
 He also wrote a book called Two Treatises of